I offer either face-to-face or online counselling.

 During the current Coronavirus/COVID-19 crisis I am following current advice and practising social distancing.
-I am offering a secure online counselling service, but I can also offer limited places for face-to-face counselling at my new room at Spiersbridge House in the southside of Glasgow.
+I can welcome you for face-to-face counselling to my room at Spiersbridge House in the southside of Glasgow or at Jacobean House in The Village in East Kilbride.
+I also offer a secure online counselling service.

 I have a wide range of experience of helping clients with issues such as anxiety, stress, depression, loss and bereavement and relationship issues.
 I can help you to look at some of the reasons for negative thinking patterns or addictive behaviours.
 I believe that self-care is crucial to our mental health and will help you to prioritise this for yourself.
 My clients tell me that they feel listened to and have been helped to make positive steps to deal with some of the difficulties they are facing.